How to Become an Executive Chef

 - Analytical skills

-The Bureau of Labor Statistics reports a median annual salary for chefs and head cooks of $40,090 in 2009 with the middle 50 percent making between $30,080 and $53,310.
+The BLS reported a nationwide average salary of $45,880 for chefs and head cooks in 2014, with a total employment of 118,130.
 Landing a job in a top-paying city can net you significantly more.
 Chefs working in the top paying metropolitan statistical area of New York-White Plains-Wayne NY/NJ had an annual mean wage of $80,940.

 Most chefs enter the field based on a love of cooking rather than the promise of a high salary, but those who rise through the ranks to take on the responsibility of an executive chef generally enjoy higher pay and greater job stability than those working as line cooks or even sous chefs.
 If you want to combine your passion for food with a business role, executive chef degree programs can teach you what you need to know.